thioseck/Intrusion_detection_and_response/README.md

 ## 3. Download project starter files

 # Project instructions
-## 1. Analyze alerts from the intrusion detection system using Sguil
+## 1. Analyze alerts from the intrusion detection system using sguil
 Filter out alerts related to a honeypot.
 Of the remaining alerts, some appear to represent malicious behavior (true positives) and some appear to represent normal, or at least not particularly suspicious behavior (false positives).

 ## 2. Live packet capture